andlju/Petite/README.markdown

 Petite
 ======
-The Petite Dependency Injection Container (or PetiteDic if you so prefer..) is a very light-weight container that only covers the very basic needs.
+The Petite Dependency Injection Container (or PetiteDIC if you so prefer..) is a very light-weight container that only covers the very basic needs.
 It is inspired mainly by Funq, but has even less bells and whistles.